- Garden / Landscaping / Patio — 229

 What are the different kinds of DIY security systems available?

-Another type of home security system will have a hub device that operates in a similarly, but are designed to be embedded in your home as part of the décor and can be set up on any flat surface you choose.
+Another type of home security system will have a hub device that operates in a similar, but are designed to be embedded in your home as part of the décor and can be set up on any flat surface you choose.

 And then there is the all-in-one, which generally is a security camera with many wireless radios, motion and sound sensors and a siren which will sound in the case of an intruder.
 Some all-in-ones also have environmental sensors, which means you can monitor humidity, air quality, and the temperature in a room.
 You can also use your Amazon Alexa or Google Assistant to arm and disarm your home security system.